 Daniel has been involved in some of the largest and highest profile cases in the London disputes market.
 In each of the last three years he has acted in cases which have featured in The Lawyer’s “Top 20 Cases of the Year”.
 He has also advised in internal investigations and civil fraud cases.
 As a solicitor-advocate, Daniel has rights of audience in the Higher Courts of England and Wales.

-Daniel is regarded as a ‘Recommended Lawyer’ in The Legal 500 UK 2016 for Banking Litigation and Commercial Litigation.
-He receives praise for being “a strategic thinker” who “brings real energy to cases”.
-He was recently described, by the publication Commercial Dispute Resolution, as “one of a new breed of independent and forceful commercial litigation partners”.
+The Legal 500 UK 2019 describes Daniel as “very smart, client focused and details-oriented”.
+He has also been praised as “highly professional”, and “a strategic thinker” who “brings real energy to cases”.
+He is highly ranked across the Commercial Litigation, Banking Litigation and Professional Negligence categories.
+He was recently described, by Commercial Dispute Resolution magazine, as “one of a new breed of independent and forceful commercial litigation partners”.

 Daniel trained and qualified at a major international law firm, where he undertook secondments to the firm’s Hong Kong office and one of the world’s largest financial institutions.
 He joined Signature in August 2013 from another leading City of London law firm.

 Daniel has published articles and delivered talks on a number of topical issues, and regularly comments in the trade and legal press.
-This has included appearing on the BBC World Service’s “Business Daily” programme discussing the recent LIBOR and foreign currency exchange rate rigging scandals.
-He is a member of the Commercial Litigation Association, the International Bar Association and the London Solicitor Litigation Association.
+He is a Contributing Editor of “Getting the Deal Through: Complex Commercial Litigation”, and is a member of the Commercial Litigation Association, the International Bar Association and the London Solicitor Litigation Association.

 Advising clients in a number of intellectual property and breach of confidence claims.